NazoxD/museumwebAPI/README.md

 2) An understanding of HTML, CSS and JavaScript
 3) Being able to use Web APIs and consume data

-This project focuses mainly on the implementation of using Web APIs in a website.
+This project focuses mainly on the implementation of JavaScript, connecting Web APIs to a website.